 In such cases supplementing is good.

-And if you wonder what supplements or vitamins you should take to balance your hormones, here is a list of the best supplements for hormonal balance.
+So if you wonder what supplements or vitamins you should take to balance your hormones, here is a list of the best supplements for hormonal balance.

 Do you think or know if you have a hormonal imbalance?
 Which of these foods do you think you will eat more of?